innovationmerge/DailyCodeHub2020/README.md

 Day 110 - Python | Python program to get sorted and reversed list

 Day 111 - Python | Python program to iterate the elements of two lists correspondingly

+Day 112 - Node | Node program to configure Node SDK to interact with AWS S3

+Day 113 - Node | Node program to Display List of Amazon S3 Buckets

+Day 114 - Node | Node program to Create an Amazon S3 Bucket

+Day 115 - Node | Node program to Upload a File to an Amazon S3 Bucket

+Day 116 - Node | Node program to List Objects in an Amazon S3 Bucket

+Day 117 - Node | Node program to Delete an Amazon S3 Bucket

+Day 118 - Node | Node program to Retrieve the Current Bucket Access Control List